octobercms/docs/backend-forms.md

 **useKey** | use the key instead of value for saving and reading data.
 Default: false

 <a name="widget-nestedform"></a>
-### Nested form
+### Nested Form
-`nestedform` - renders a form inside a form bound to a jsonable model attribute.
+`nestedform` - renders a nested form as the contents of this field, returns data as an array of the fields contained.

+> **NOTE:** In order to use this with a model it should be attached to a `jsonable` or other attribute that can handle storing array data

     content:
         type: nestedform